ML-Memory-Profiling-Group/blog_v2/src/content/note/en/intro-to-llm/index.md

 ![Grid and Block Configuration](grid-block-stats.png)

 The results clearly show a dramatic difference in launch configuration granularity.
 The LLM-Eigen implementation tends to launch the vast majority of its kernels with only a handful of blocks (often single-digit count), whereas the CCCL implementation launches the majority of kernels with >= 256 blocks.
-This has significant implications for GPU compute utilization.
-On an A100 with 108 SMs, small-grid kernels from the Eigen launching kernels with only a few blocks means that most SMs remain idle leading to severe underutilization of compute resources.

-We define the SM Utilization of a GPU as: $$ \frac{\max(4, BlockSize/WarpSize)}{4} \times 100\%$$ and GPU Utilization as: $$ \frac{\max(NumSM, GridSize)}{NumSM} \times 100\% \times SM Utilization $$
+The following table shows this glaring discrepency in another light:

-<center>Grid and Block Statistics</center>
+<center>Grid Size Statistics</center>
 |  | Eigen | CCCL |
 | :---- | :---- | :---- |
 | min block | 1 | 16 |